I1820/mia/README.md

 that can do all you need from IoT middleware consist of create notification, collect logs and discover your things.

-In I1820 literature you have things and RPi, things are your actuators and sesnors and RPis are your point of present to I1820, you can merge these two in one when you use some type of devices like ESP8266.
+In I1820 literature you have *things* and *nodes*, things are your actuators and sesnors and *nodes* are any device that can connect to the I1820 server, they only requirment is being able to make HTTP requests.
+An examples of such devices are NodeMCU and RPi.

-When 18.20 decide to leave us alone, we created improved version of it, in this version we provide everything you need in simple package.

 ### What I1820 Provides for us

-I1820 provides following services for your IoT platform :)
+I1820 provides following services:

 * Identification Services
 * Data Collecting Services

-### Where I1820 is in IoT Layers

-If we consider following layers for IoT:

-* Sensing Layer
-* Network Layer
-* Application Layer
-* Interface Layer

-I1820 provides **Sensing Layer** protocols, **Network Layer** and **Interface Layer** for you.

-### I1820 is different !

-In our IoT plafrom you do not have to create any SDK and you can just code as simple as you think.
+### Why another middleware?

+The benefits we can point out about I1820 are:

+* SDK pain is over, you don't need sdk's anymore!
+* Minimalistic dependencies, you're node only should be able to make HTTP requests
+* Dead simple sample codes

 ### I1820 Main Components